Robust Data-Driven Control for Systems with Noisy Data: Introduction

-Noisy data is the universal problem for ML or optimization-based methods.
+Noisy data draws errors on the identified system and in turns the performance of the controllers built upon the model are compromised.
 Based on the disturbance types, various specialized methods are available, e.g., principal component analysis (PCA)~\cite{vidal2005generalized}, regularization~\cite{poggio1987computational}, or methods for noisy labels~\cite{song2022learning}.
 In practice, it is very challenging to have prior knowledge on the noise or make proper assumptions on it.
-We view analytical representation of the system model in the context of behavioral system theory being helpful in addressing noisy data.
-We will leverage such data representations for characterizing the modeling errors originated from noisy data and designing the controller accordingly.
+Both~\cite{berberich2020data} and~\cite{alanwar2022robust} are about robust data-driven predictive controls assuming no prior knowledge on the noise except an upper bound on the norm. \cite{berberich2020data} showed recursive feasibility and stability of the data-driven MPC formulated with the behavioral system model. \cite{alanwar2022robust}~proposed a zonotopic data-driven predictive control scheme that guarantees robust constraint satisfaction.
+Our focus in this paper is not on the predictive controls, but on the characterization of the modeling errors propagated from the noises, followed by a robust closed-loop feedback gain design.

-\textit{Contributions}: Our contributions are two-fold.
-The first contribution is showing that data representations for linear time invariant (LTI) systems, switched linear systems with known switching, and nonlinear systems with a known basis are all about solving linear equations.
-That already represents a good enough collection of system types for practical needs.
-We further draw connections between the direct data representation of modeling with supervised learning.
-The second contribution is in deriving upper bounds on data model representation error originated from disturbances of the collected data.
-The upper bounds give an indirect indication that \emph{minimizing the condition number of the data matrix can reduce actual modeling errors}, which is confirmed through numerical examples.
-We therefore discuss some heuristics to reduce the condition number.
-Finally, the upper bounds are further restructured for the purpose of robust controller design.
+\textit{Contributions}: Our first contribution is deriving an upper bound on data model representation errors that originate from disturbances of the collected data with no assumption on statistical properties of the noises.
+The upper bounds are conservative while we conjecture that there exists no much tighter bound from mathematical analysis because the condition number always shows up mechanically.
+Therefore, we next put some pre-conditioning methods in the context aiming to reduce the condition number.
+Although the main purpose of reducing the condition number is tightening the analytical upper bounds, numerical examples imply that minimizing the condition number of the data matrix could reduce actual modeling errors.
+We finally leverage the upper bounds for robust controller design for linear systems, with some additional comments on how those results can be extended to switched linear systems.

-\textit{Notation:} We denote by $\real$ and $\real_+$ the sets of real and positive real numbers, respectively.
-For a matrix $A$, we write $\|A\|$ as its $2$-norm and $\|A\|_F$ as the Frobenius norm.
+\textit{Notations:} We denote by $\real$ and $\real_+$ the sets of real and positive real numbers, respectively.
+For a matrix $A$, we write $\|A\|$ and $\|A\|_F$, respectively, as its $2$-norm and Frobenius norm.
 The pseudo inverse of $A$ is written as $A^\dagger$ with the subscript of $R$ or $L$ to indicate the right or left inverse if necessary.
 A matrix is called standardized if every column of it has unit $2$-norm.